-The r Quality e following items are intended to ensure optimal air quality for building occupants b he use 46 products which give off gases and odours and allowing occupants control over venta Will ventilation systems be protected from contamination during construction and certified clean post construction?
+1 r Quality 4 e following items are intended to ensure optimal air quality for building occupants of products which give off gases and odours and allowing accupants control over yen he use 46 products which give off gases and odours and allowing occupants control over ven.
+Will ventilation systems be protected from contamination during construction mation. all variety and a state of the 70 and certified clean post construction?
 Yes No N/A 47 Are you using any natural, non-toxic, water soluble or low-VOC [volatile organic compound] paints, finishes or other products?
 If so, please describe.
-YesNo N/A 48 Will the building have windows that occupants can open?
+Yes No N/A 48 Will the building have windows that occupants can open?
 Yes No N/A 49 Will hard floor surface materials cover more than 75% of the liveable floor area?
 Yes No N/A 50 Will fresh air intakes be located away from air pollution sources?
-Rei lid Waste use and recycling of material reduces the impact on our landfills, lowers transportation- cycle of products, and reduces the amount of natural resources used to manufacture new produ 51 Will materials be recycled during demolition of existing buildings and structures?
+Yes No N/A So lid Waste Rei use and recycling of material reduces the impact on our landfills, lowers transportat ion costs, ext ends the life -cycle of products, and reduces the amount of natural resources used to manufactur cts.
+51 Will materials be recycled during demolition of existing buildings and structures?
 If so, please describe.
-Any material that can be recovered through recyling will be appropriately disposed of Yes No N/A 52 53 Does your project provide enhanced waste diversion facilities i.e. on-site recycling for cardboard, bottles, cans and or recyclables or on-site composting?
-Yes No N/A 54 For new commercial development, are you providing waste and recycling receptacles for customers?
-Yes No N/A The een Mobility e intent is to encourage the use of sustainable transportation modes and walking to i personal vehicles that burn fossil fuels which contributes to poor air quality. reduce our ro eliance 55 Is pedestrian lighting provided in the pathways through parking and landscaped areas and at the entrances to your building[s]?
-Yes No N/A 56 For commercial developments, are pedestrians provided with a safe path[s] through the parking areas and across vehicles accesses?
-Yes No N/A 57 Is access provided for those with assisted mobility devices?
+Any material that can be recovered through recyling will be appropriately disposed of Yes No N/A 52 (Voc.
+No. N1/A ےر Will materials be recycled during the construction phase?
+If so, please describe.
+Yes No N/A We are using an efficient off-site fabrication to minimize waste VI TO 53 Does your project provide enhanced waste diversion facilities i.e. on-site recycling Yes No N/A for cardboard, bottles, cans and or recyclables or on-site composting?
+103 74/7 54 For new commercial development, are you providing waste and recycling receptacles for customers?
+Yes No N/A Gr een Mobility Î e intent is to encourage the use of sustainable transportation modes and walking to reduce our re eliance personal vehicles that burn fossil fuels which contributes to poor air quality. - .,,u,,çc 55 Yes No N/A 56 For commercial developments, are pedestrians provided with a safe path[s] Yes No N/A through the parking areas and across vehicles accesses? .
+4 57 Is access provided for those with assisted mobility devices?
 Yes No N/A 58 Are accessible bike racks provided for visitors?
 Yes No N/A 59 Are secure covered bicycle parking and dedicated lockers provided for residents or employees?
-YesNo N/A 50 Does your development provide residents or employees with any of the following personal automobile use [check all that apply]: reduce Is there something unique or innovative about your project that has r been addressed by this Checklist?
-If so, please add extra pages to descri
+Yes No N/A 60 Does your development provide residents or employees with any of the following g features to reduce personal automobile use [check all that apply]: - ☑, transit passes ☑ car share memberships shared bicycles for short term use We are engaging with a local bike rente ÷Γ ☐, weather protected bus shelters There is no bus route next to our project ✓ plug-ins for electric vehicles Is there something unique or innovative about your project that has • been addressed by this Checklist?
+If so, please add extra pages to descr ibe it.
+1.00